rrquizon1/Object_Detection_Quizon/README.md

 Please take note that train.json and test.json is not the same with the given json files with the drinks dataset.
 Train.json and test.json are json files I made to conform to COCO dataset format.
 Check coco_maker2.py for the json file generator I made using SAHI library.

+Put drinks dataset in the Images folder in the same directory of the repo.

 ## Inference and Evaluation

 To test the model please run Video_Capture_object_detect.py